rajitbanerjee/now-playing-profile/spotify-setup-guide.md

 1. Sign up or Sign in to use [Vercel](https://vercel.com/) for hosting the repo.
 You could use another service like [Heroku](https://heroku.com/) but this guide will use Vercel
 2. Fork [natemoo-re's original repo](https://github.com/natemoo-re/natemoo-re), or [joshlmao's now-playing-profile repo](https://github.com/JoshLmao/now-playing-profile) which is just a skeleton repo that contains the Spotify Now Playing specific features
 3. Go to your Vercel dashboard and select Import Project
-4. Paste the Git url of your forked repo.
+4. Paste the Git URL of your forked repo.
 For example "https://github.com/JoshLmao/now-playing-profile"
    <img src="https://i.imgur.com/fkiH4QL.png" height="250">

 5. Leave the remaining settings for now and click 'Deploy'